 From the moment of conception, humans are protected by many barriers, both biological and technological.
 In space exploration, this is accomplished with spacesuits.
 Cameron Smith, a Professor of Anthropology at Portland State University, explores space suit design, fabrication, and testing, and has shown that we can improve much in future spacesuits by considering the long history of human evolution.

 Cameron Smith has been a faculty member of Portland State University's Department of Anthropology since 1999, focusing on the human past, present and future.
 He has research interests in biological and cultural evolutionary dynamics, foraging culture, the anthropology of mobility, the evolution of behaviorally-modern cognition and the cultural and biological adaptations necessary for the settlement of worlds beyond Earth.
-He has published widely in professional journals of physical anthropology, archaeology, world prehistory and evolution.
-His books include undergraduate texts including the Atlas of Human Prehistory and the popular science titles The Fact of Evolution and The Top Ten Myths About Evolution.
 Dr. Smith's works on the popular works on the anthropology of space exploration and settlement have appeared in Scientific American magazine and in his book Emigrating Beyond Earth: Human Adaptation and Space Colonization (Springer 2012).
-His technical work in the field has been published in peer-reviewed journals including the International Academy of Astronautics' Acta Astronautica and the British Interplanetary Society's Journal.
-Dr. Smith has also spoken NASA managers, consulted in the commercial space industry, and presented his lectures at Canada’s Perimeter Institute for Theoretical Physics, TEDX Brussels and TEDX Portland.
-His Principles of Space Anthropology (Springer 2019) is a technical book for graduate students in space settlement planning.
+Dr. Smith has also spoken to NASA managers, consulted in the commercial space industry, and presented his lectures at Canada’s Perimeter Institute for Theoretical Physics, TEDX Brussels and TEDX Portland.
 Since 2008 Dr. Smith has been developing lighter, simpler cheaper space suit technology for the Second Space Age.